praveen-webartisan/PHP-Crud/README.md

 ## Application Setup
 ### Change directory location
-Change your app directory location after try run the following instructions
+Change your app directory location after try the following instructions
 `~$ cd ${project}`

 ### Create config Database file
 Create a database with any name then copy the MySQL Create Table statement from the PHP file and change the following constants defined in the PHP file:
 `DB`
 `DB_USER`
 `DB_PWD`